ttdatt/vitype-core/VNI_RULES.md

 6. **Tone mark** → Check for `1`/`2`/`3`/`4`/`5`/`0` keys
 7. **Auto Fix Tone** → Reposition tone if a vowel was added (when enabled)
 8. **Invalid syllable check** → Revert to raw text and enter foreign mode if needed

+Notes:
+- The engine keeps a small history (currently **3 words**) so that if the user **backspaces across a word boundary**, the previous word can be restored into the active buffer and VNI tone/transform keys can still be applied.

 ### 8.3 Key Differences from Telex Processing